 How Do I Volunteer?

-The St. Louis Arc has a simple five-step process for becoming a volunteer.
+The St. Louis Arc has a simple four-step process for becoming a volunteer.
 Traditionally, this process can be completed within a week:

 - Submit to a background screening for people over the age of 18.
 A reference screening will be conducted for people under the age of 18.